PLP-WebTechnologies/feb-2025-final-project-and-deployment-RivoltaAlpha/README.md

-# OtakuMerch - Anime Merchandise Website
+# Ty's Merch - Anime Merchandise Website

-Welcome to **OtakuMerch**, a responsive, interactive multipage website for showcasing and selling anime merchandise.
+Welcome to **Ty's Merch**, a responsive, interactive multipage website for showcasing and selling anime merchandise.
 This project demonstrates skills in HTML5, CSS3, JavaScript, and website deployment.

 ---